Shippers

 This is the right time to:

-Reassess cost-to-serve by lane and mode with updated assumptions
+- Reassess cost-to-serve by lane and mode using updated tariff and fuel assumptions

-Rebalance modal strategies as intermodal and TL rates remain compressed
+- Rebalance modal strategies while intermodal and truckload rates remain compressed

-Orderboards for 2026 are described by OEMs as “below average but not dire”
+- Orderboards for 2026 are still described by OEMs as “subpar”

-Trailer backlogs remain at rock-bottom levels despite a modest October uptick
+- Trailer backlogs remain near rock-bottom levels despite sporadic order activity

-When freight demand stabilizes—potentially in mid-2026—today’s underbuilding sets the foundation for a rapid tightening cycle.
+When freight demand stabilizes—most likely in mid-to-late 2026—today’s underbuilding increases the risk of a rapid tightening cycle.

-Shippers who lock in rates, secure annualized commitments, and deepen carrier partnerships now will outperform when the cycle turns.
+Shippers who lock in capacity, secure multi-year or annualized commitments, and deepen carrier partnerships now will outperform when the market turns.

 Track Equipment Signals to Stay Ahead of Service Risk

-Fleet age continues to rise as carriers defer replacement and OEMs keep output low.
-ACT’s November reports indicate:
+Fleet age continues to rise as carriers defer replacement and OEMs maintain restrained output.
+ACT’s December reports indicate:

-Tractor inventories are normalizing, but vocational inventories remain elevated
+Tractor inventories are nearing healthier levels, while vocational inventories remain elevated

-New equipment costs continue to climb due to 232 tariff effects
+New equipment costs are structurally higher due to embedded §232 tariff impacts

-As fleets stretch maintenance cycles and operate older equipment, service reliability risks increase—especially in reefer, tanker, and specialized segments where compliance and equipment uptime are critical.
+As fleets extend maintenance cycles and operate aging equipment, service reliability risks increase—particularly in reefer, tanker, and specialized segments where compliance and uptime are critical.

 Shippers should use this window to audit:

-Prioritizing carriers with newer assets, stronger balance sheets, and compliance plans will reduce service interruptions and protect lane performance in 2026–2027.
+Prioritizing carriers with newer assets, stronger balance sheets, and clear compliance plans will reduce service disruptions and protect network performance through 2026–2027.

 Plan for Policy-Led Volatility in 2026

-Lead times for tractors, trailers, and critical components could extend
+- Lead times for tractors, trailers, and key components could extend

 Actions to take now:

-Scorecard carriers for compliance and fleet modernization paths
+- Scorecard carriers on compliance readiness and fleet modernization plans

-Revisit contract structures for contingency pricing or multi-carrier allocation
+- Revisit contract structures to include contingency pricing or multi-carrier allocation

-These steps will safeguard network performance and help prevent cost escalation as regulatory and tariff pressures converge in 2026.
+These steps will help protect service continuity and prevent cost escalation as regulatory and tariff pressures converge in 2026.

 Want to hear more from ACT Research?
 Tim Denoyer sat down with Jeremy Wolfe from FleetOwner to talk about for-hire trucking's overcapacity problem and its likely solutions.